-Penned by Brill Building stalwarts Jeff Barry and Ellie Greenwich, “Do Wah Diddy Diddy” had stalled at No. 78 as performed by the Exciters — despite that girl group’s earlier Top 5 success in 1962 with “Tell Him.”
+Penned by Brill Building stalwarts Jeff Barry and Ellie Greenwich, "Do Wah Diddy Diddy" had stalled at No. 78 as performed by the Exciters, despite that girl group's earlier Top Five success in 1962 with "Tell Him."
 Frustrated, and placing the blame squarely on the United Artists label for mishandling the song, Barry and Greenwich were prepared to release their own version when Mann expressed interest.
-(Barry and Greenwich’s take, recorded as the Raindrops, would remain unreleased until 1994.)
+(Barry and Greenwich's take, recorded as the Raindrops, would remain unreleased until 1994.)

 It was frontman Paul Jones who'd stumbled across the Exciters' take.
 "We were working our way through my record collection," he once said.
 "I always had something that we ought to do.
 I loved the Exciters' version of "Do Wah Diddy Diddy."
 What a great song, and what a great euphemism for sexual dalliance."

-Jones’ gritty vocal served the scuff things up, reshaping the song with a distinctly modern personality — all while Manfred Mann and company kept its original pop sound intact.
+Jones' gritty vocal served the scuff things up, reshaping the song with a distinctly modern personality -- all while Manfred Mann and company kept its original pop sound intact.
 Released as a single in July 1964, the impact was immediate.
-“Do Wah Diddy Diddy” moved Manfred Mann to the front lines of the British Invasion.
+"Do Wah Diddy Diddy," recorded a month earlier on June 11, 1964, moved Manfred Mann to the front lines of the British Invasion.

 Like most of the Brill writers, with the exception of Carole King, Greenwich never got to bask in the glory of being a recording artist.
 Even the kind of behind-the-scenes notoriety associated with "Do Wah Diddy Diddy" eventually vanished, as quickly maturing popular bands looked less and less to outside composers.
 By the late-'60s, singer-songwriters would completely dominate the charts.